JetBrains/kotlin-web-site/pages/docs/tutorials/native/interop-with-c.md

-When writing native applications, oftentimes we need to access certain functionality that is not included in the Kotlin standard library, such as making HTTP calls, reading and writing from disk, etc.
+When writing native applications, oftentimes we need to access certain functionality that is not included in the Kotlin standard library, such as making HTTP requests, reading and writing from disk, etc.

 Kotlin/Native provides us with the ability to consume standard C libraries, opening up an entire ecosystem of functionality that exists for pretty much anything we could need.
+In fact, Kotlin/Native already ships with a set of prebuilt [platform libraries](https://github.com/JetBrains/kotlin-native/blob/master/PLATFORM_LIBS.md) which provide some additional common functionality to that of the standard library.

-In this tutorial we'll see how to create a native Kotlin application that uses the `libcurl` C library to call an HTTP endpoint.
-We'll cover how to
+In this tutorial however, we'll see how to use some specific libraries, such as `libcurl`.
+We'll learn to

 * [Create Kotlin Bindings](#generating-bindings)
 * [Consume a generated Kotlin API](#consuming-the-kotlin-api)